 Set out your workout and work clothes the night before.
 This prevents having to make any decisions on clothing in the morning and lets things move more seamlessly.
 Also, I strive to drink half my body weight in ounces of water daily, starting in the morning, so I always have water within arm’s reach.

-Jen is the designer and program lead of Life Time’s internal performance coaching program.
-Jen has worked in the field of mental health and wellness for over a decade.
-She and her husband have two adult children and have two puppies at home.
+Jen is the designer of and provides oversight for Life Time Mind, Life Time’s internal performance coaching program.
+She’s worked in the mental health and wellness field for more than two decades.
+Jen and her husband have adult children and split their time between Montana and Southern California.

 I like my morning routine to be as calm and simple as possible.
 My preference is to sleep 7 to 8 hours and wake up naturally, which is usually around 6:30 a.m.